 SEO stands for Search Engine Optimization, the practice of increasing targeted ORGANIC traffic to your website through Google search results.
 It is entirely about improving the website rank in the Search Engine Results Pages (SERPs).

 SEO companies do this by creating high-quality content, optimizing the website using specific keywords, and building backlinks.
-SEO includes numerous tactics that can help a brand increase their search rankings.
+SEO includes numerous tactics that can help a brand increase its search rankings.
 Generally, we divide SEO techniques into three categories.

 We have discussed SEO in more detail in a previous article.
 Check out What is SEO?
 Why Search Engine Optimization Matters In 2021.